zhangyi-he/WFM-1L-DiffusApprox-PMMH/README.md

 Code v1.3 includes the source code implemented for the case of non-constant natural selection and non-constant demographic histories with called genotypes as input, where the underlying frequency trajectory of the mutant allele in the population is jointly estiamted.

 Code v1.4/Code v1.4.1 includes the source code implemented for the case of non-constant natural selection and non-constant demographic histories with genotype likelihoods as input, where the underlying frequency trajectory of the mutant allele in the population is jointly estiamted.
 Note that Code v1.4.1 provides a more computationally efficient version.

+Data includes the ancient horse samples genotyped at the loci for coat colouration.